These pages offer information on helping children, from infants to teens, understand and cope when someone they love has cancer.

-For a person with cancer, one of the hardest things to go through is when the cancer keeps growing during treatment or comes back after treatment.
-It is hard for their loved ones, too, including children and teens.
-Here we will try to help you understand what your children might be thinking and feeling, and share some ideas on how you may be able to help them through this time.
+When children learn that a family member or someone they know has cancer, it can be upsetting and confusing for them.
+Here we will try to help you understand what children might be thinking and feeling, how to talk to them, and share some ideas on how you may be able to help them through this time.

 When a family member or someone they know has cancer, children might go through periods of uncertainty.
 When they lose a loved one to cancer, children of all ages go through grief, sadness, and despair, even though the process might look different from that in adults.
 Learn how to help children cope with changes in their lives and how to cope with the death of a loved one.